na-na-hi/renget/archive/6wfys.md

 ####Bodies and Textures:*

-For aspiring penis havers: You have two main body options - Vanilla and Schlongs of Skyrim ([AE update](https://www.loverslab.com/files/file/20136-sos-ae/) and [Original](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/) available on Loverslab).
+For aspiring penis havers: You have two main body options - Vanilla, and Schlongs of Skyrim ([AE update](https://www.loverslab.com/files/file/20136-sos-ae/) and [Original](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/) available on Loverslab).
 The two main skins, Tempered Skins and Skysight skins, now worth with both.
 I also recommend True Faces - better normal maps for either skin.
+*Note: The New Gentleman is apparently a drop-in replacement for SoS.
+Probably worth switching to if your setup has bugs with armor slots!
+It supports SoS textures.*
 *Note on HIMBO™:* - Luckily for men, there is only one male bodyslide standard, and it supports SoS textures.
 If you want bodyslide for men, you will use HIMBO, you will like it, and you will find armors.
 The same cannot always be said for female armors due to the variety of choices.
 It is fucking ugly though and made by some sort of homosexual, so keep that in mind.

 For aspiring milk producers: Besides vanilla, your main body options are BHUNP and CBBE.
 CBBE has more armors so it's what I use.
 Each has dozens of textures, find a waifu whose look you like in the general and ask what skin they're using.
 There are no good vanilla textures, blame the coomers.
 *Note:* 3BA is CBBE with jiggly bits.
 TBD is CBBE, with bigger jigglers.
 Textures are compatible between the three, Bodyslides less so.
 All three CBBE variants as well as BHUNP support Bodyslide - but comparatively few armors are retrofitted to BHUNP so search around and make sure you can find enough you like before committing to it over a CBBE variant.
 For whatever reason BHUNP armors are regularly like 5 gigs for no reason.

 Your face textures will wildly impact the look of your characters so pick well and pick it first.
 You can, of course, switch textures anytime, just keep this in mind.

+*Honorable Mentions*
+BnP - RSV patch - This, along with all of its requirements, finally distributes Diverse™ textures in a somewhat compatible manner to different races in game.
+Muscular orcs, fat imperial bitches, etc. I do not prefer its face textures and normals over some standalone ones, but it is cool and you can always replace player textures if you feel so inclined.
+OBody NG - Distributes bodyslides in your folders, following rules that can be set in config files, to NPCs (and your player!)
+This requires all of your armors and bodies to be built in bodyslide with morphs, but it is a very cool and performant solution to body diversity.
+NG is standalone and does not require a bunch of tranny sex mods to function, which is excellent.

 ####Hair: